adelasantosd/normtrace-disability-rights/references/frameworks/legal-argumentation.md

 This should include:

 - a precise characterisation of the legal deficiency;
-- the type of incompatibility or normative gap identified;
+- the type of incompatibility, omission, or implementation-oriented gap identified;
-- and the specific remedy sought, whether in the form of legislative amendment, interpretive correction, judicial review, accommodation, or institutional redesign.
+- and the specific remedy sought, whether in the form of legislative amendment, interpretive correction, judicial review, accommodation, institutional redesign, or another remedial pathway.

 ---